Year-Round Festival Town: Discover the Top Events to Enjoy in Peterborough, Ontario

 Greenwing Fishing Derby (April)

-An annual fishing derby, open to all ages, with prizes for kids, takes place at the foot of the Peterborough Lift Lock.
+An annual fishing tradition in an iconic location.
+Experience the Greenwing Fishing Derby, open to all ages, with prizes for kids, takes place at the foot of the Peterborough Lift Lock.

 Location: Peterborough Lift Lock, Ashburnham Drive